lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-3. Parse and store the results in FaceDetection.results.
+3. The inference results are parsed and stored in FaceDetection.results.

 ```cpp
 FaceDetection.fetchResults();
 ```

-4. Compute the statistics of how long each processing step took and print that information onto the image.
+4. The statistics are computed for how long each processing step took and that information is printed onto the image.

 ```cpp
 std::ostringstream out;